-Over ninety-five percent of the students attending Toccoa Falls College receive institutional aid in the form of scholarships or grants from the college to assist with the cost of attendance.
+Every incoming, full-time, degree seeking student attending Toccoa Falls College receives institutional aid in the form of scholarships or grants to assist with the cost of attendance.
 In addition, over forty percent of the students qualify for federal grants and about half of the students receive assistance from the state of Georgia.

 Financial aid counselors work closely with students and their parents to help them navigate the financial aid process.
 Toccoa Falls College offers the following forms of financial aid: